-• Auckland City to Mission Bay: This is the stuff of a weekend afternoon spin to see how the other half lives.
+Auckland City to Mission Bay: This is the stuff of a weekend afternoon spin to see how the other half lives.
 Best done in a Ferrari, a BMW, an Audi, or an equally cool classic if you want to leave a lasting impression.
-Tight shorts and in-line skates do the to see a wild kiwi foraging for its supper among the seaweed.
-See "Making a Date with a Kiwi" on p.
-502.
+Tight shorts and in-line skates do the trick just as well if you want a cheaper set of wheels.
+Do the cafe crawl; join the walkers, the runners, and the dog strollers; or just drool over million-dollar real estate.
+See "Orientation" in chapter 6.